StudyFrenchSpanish

 Some dialects used in Brazil are Caipira, Carioca, Cearense, Baiano, Fluminense, and Espírito Santo.

-There is also a unique dialect spoken in the areas between Uruguay and Brazil.
+A unique dialect is also spoken in the areas between Uruguay and Brazil.
 This dialect is called Portunhol Riverense.

-Several other dialects exist.
-For example, Angolan (Spoken in Angola), Moçambicano (Spoken in Mozambique), Guineense (Spoken in Guinea-Bissau), Timorese (Spoken in East Timor), to name a few.
+Several other dialects exist, such as Angolan (Spoken in Angola), Moçambicano (Spoken in Mozambique), Guineense (Spoken in Guinea-Bissau), and Timorese (Spoken in East Timor).

 Africa, Asia, and Oceania are categorized into creole and non–creole forms.
 Creole is a mixture of local languages with Portuguese.

-Some of the well-known are Indo-Portuguese creoles spoken in Goa, Daman, Diu, Korlay in India.
+Some well-known Indo-Portuguese creoles spoken in Goa, Daman, Diu, Korlay in India.

-Kristang Spoken in Malaysia, Angolar Spoken in coastal areas of São Tomé Island, São Tomé and Príncipe, Crioulo do Barlavento (Creol) Spoken in Barlavento islands of Cape Verde.
+Kristang is Spoken in Malaysia, Angolar is Spoken in coastal areas of São Tomé Island, São Tomé and Príncipe, and Crioulo do Barlavento (Creol) is Spoken in Barlavento islands of Cape Verde.

-Annobonnese on the island of Annobón, Equatorial Guinea, Saramaccan in Suriname, and Sri Lanka Portuguese creole in Sri Lanka coastal cities are examples.
+Examples are Annobonnese on the island of Annobón, Equatorial Guinea, Saramaccan in Suriname, and Portuguese Creole in Sri Lankan coastal cities.

 Top Reasons to Learn Portuguese in India